giampaolo/psutil/docs/faq.rst

 :exc:`NoSuchProcess` is raised when a process no longer exists.
 The most common cause is a TOCTOU (time-of-check / time-of-use) race
 condition: a process can die between the moment its PID is obtained and the moment it is queried.
-The following 2 naive patterns are racy:
+The following two naive patterns are racy:

 .. code-block:: python